mvr/mvr.github.io/posts/cool-still-lifes.md

 #C [[ ZOOM 4 ]]
 ```

-We can't simply use a population threshold as our criterion for
+We can't use a population threshold as our criterion for
 interestingness, because the typical result of one of these QuFince
-trials is a substantial amount of uninteresting junk.
-One option is to
+trials is a bunch of uninteresting junk.
+One option is to do proper
-do proper object separation, like [apgsearch], and then report any
+object separation, like [apgsearch], and then report any object that
-object that is sufficiently rare.
-But a QuFince search can conceivably
+is sufficiently rare.
+But a QuFince search can conceivably test
-test hundreds of billions of configurations, and full object
+hundreds of billions of configurations, and full object separation is
-separation is simply too slow.
+simply too slow.

 [apgsearch]: https://gitlab.com/apgoucher/apgmera